 If you’re thinking of taking on a home improvement project, these are just some of the general contractor documents you may receive.
-By understanding what document you’ll receive and what they mean, you can be sure that you are making an informed decision when hiring a general contractor.
+By understanding what documents you’ll receive and what they mean, you can be sure that you are making an informed decision when hiring a general contractor.

 When looking to hire a general contractor or completing other home improvement projects, contact HFS Financial.
 Let us help you complete your home improvement project with the financing you need.
 In as little as 60 seconds, you can see if you are prequalified for a home improvement loan with great rates and terms.
 With HFS Financial, “You Dream It, We Finance It.”